LordMoMA/Cracking-Coding-Questions-by-Patterns/Blind75-150-plus/PriorityQueue.md

 When you're implementing a priority queue using the container/heap package in Go, you need to define these five methods.

+In Go, the container/heap package uses the sort.Interface as part of its heap.Interface.
+This means that when you implement a type that satisfies the heap.Interface, it must also satisfy the sort.Interface because the heap.Interface embeds the sort.Interface.

+When you import container/heap, you're implicitly making use of the sort.Interface without directly importing sort.
+The heap functions internally call the Len, Less, and Swap methods of your type, which are required by the sort.Interface.

 [347.
 Top K Frequent Elements](https://leetcode.com/problems/top-k-frequent-elements/)

 The heap data structure in Go does not provide direct access to its elements.
 It only provides access to the top element (the minimum or maximum, depending on whether it's a min-heap or max-heap) through the heap.Pop() function.
 This is because heaps are binary trees that are stored in arrays for efficiency, and the elements are not sorted in a way that allows direct access.